 With the screw-back earrings you are able to adjust them yourself with little effort.
 All you need to do is open the hinge of the earring back and fasten it to your ear, then utilize the screw to either tighten or loosen the earring to a comfortable position.
 Once you’ve done that, you are good to go!

 Invisible earring clip-ons are one of the newer styles that you can find and are great for those who may have metal allergies or experience discomfort when dealing with more traditional clip-on styles.
 Instead of being made from metals, this style is usually made with either clear acrylic or resin, and because of the material, it can be easily pulled to be adjusted for your comfort.
+One thing to keep in mind when putting them on is do not open the clip too wide as it will over stretch the clip and it will lose its tension to stay on securely on your earlobe.

 They are made to work with multiple styles of earrings, from dangling pieces to dainty studs, and still hold their shape and hug your ear.
 All you have to do is slip the clip-on onto your earlobe and it will stay.
 Many say that it is a very comfortable and lightweight option.